vydra/task-output-cache-demos/docs/diagnosing-task-cache.md

 Pass `-Pcache.investigate.tasks=<task path>` to the Gradle build (e.g. `-Pcache.investigate.tasks=:core:compileJava`).
 The property can also be set to a comma separated list of task paths.

-For an example of the data published see [https://e.grdev.net/s/6ciys7ufpomni/custom-values](https://e.grdev.net/s/6ciys7ufpomni/custom-values).

-To obtain this data as JSON you just need to replace `/s/` in the build scan url by `/scan-data/`.
-For the example above the url would be [https://e.grdev.net/scan-data/6ciys7ufpomni/custom-values](https://e.grdev.net/scan-data/6ciys7ufpomni/custom-values).